SickHub/docker-cups-airprint/README.md

 Then go to `https://$cups_ip:631/admin`, login and setup your printer(s).

 #### Automated through files
-This can be combined with the webinterface:
+This is easiest combined with the webinterface:
 1. setup your printer through the webinterface or `lpadmin` and test it
 2. take the `printers.conf` and `.ppd` files from the container and automate it